 We usually get a contract rider with backstage hospitality requests that include deli trays, a hot meal and some beer.
 His rider was a shopper’s nightmare!

 Six cans of whipped cream, cans of sweet corn, pickled beets, boxes of corn flakes and yes, watermelons, but the list went on and on.
 We had to cover the entire stage and its surroundings with roll upon roll of plastic, and that included the first four rows of the audience!

-He promised me that it would be alright, and that the plastic would catch all the flying debris.
+He promised me that it would be alright, and that the rolls of plastic would catch all the flying debris.
 But when he asked me to actually have a custom table built specifically for holding the blow of a sledge hammer, I got worried.